 Interested in a private company training?
 Request it here.

-The cloud requires to reconsider some of the choices made for on-premises data handling.
-This module introduces the different services in Azure that can be used for data processing, and compares them to the traditional on-premises data stack.
-It also provides a brief intro in Azure and the use of the Azure portal.
+The cloud requires to reconsider some of the choices made for on-premisses data handling.
+This module introduces the concept of a data lake and the data lakehouse.
+It also introduces the different services in Azure that can be used for data processing, and compares them to the traditional on-premisses data stack.
+Finally, it provides a brief intro in Azure and the use of the Azure portal.

 This module discusses the different types of storage available in Azure Storage as well as data lake storage.
 Also some of the tools to load and manage files in Azure storage and Data lake storage are covered.